MarcoLucidi01/offer/readme.md

     $ offer hello.txt

-offer a file multiple (5 in this case) times:
+offer a file multiple times (5 in this case):

     $ offer -n 5 hello.txt